OpusCapita/mxp-deployment/PS-commands.md

 * mxp-dev-create-vm-ubuntu.json - will crete a plain ubuntu 16.1 server
 * mxp-dev-ext-lb.json - will create lb in front of pub subnetwork
 * mxp-dev-createnetwork.json - creates the network and the subnets.
 OBS, don't run it.

+# param files to be used

+* mxp-dev-create-egw-server-param.json -
+* mxp-dev-create-front